odomanov/biblatex-gost/README.md

-This package is a collection of [Biblatex](https://github.com/plk/biblatex) bibliography and citation styles to format bibliography according to Russian standard GOST 7.0.5-2008.
+This package is a collection of [Biblatex](https://github.com/plk/biblatex) bibliography and citation styles to format bibliography according to Russian standard GOST R 7.0.5-2008.
 For documentation and release notes please refer to biblatex-gost.pdf.
 The documentation is mainly in Russian.
 Formatting examples for various bibliography entries may be found in